-When selecting the built-in 1.2V reference voltage or the ADC module reference voltage as the negative input of the comparator, it is necessary to enable the BGR module inside the chip.
-The startup time of the internal BGR is about $20\mu s$, the VC voltage comparator needs to wait for the internal BGR to stabilize before it can work normally.
+When selecting the built-in 1.2V reference voltage or the ADC module reference voltage as the negative input of the comparator, it is necessary to set the BGREN bit field of the ADC control register ADC_CR0 to 1 to enable the BGR module inside the chip.
+The startup time of the internal BGR is about 20μs, the VC voltage comparator needs to wait for the internal BGR to stabilize before it can work normally.